samiaazzouzi/rosa-project/README.md

 # ROSA

 Run `npm install` to install all dependencies
-Run  `npm start `  to start the frontend app on the browser
+Run  `npm run start `  to start the frontend app on the browser